aditya9219/myrepo/README.md

-"# Write a for loop of (1..100) in nodejs having a random sleep loop and diplaying the numbers in increasing order (1..100)"
+"# Write a for loop of (1..100) in nodejs having a random sleep loop and diplaying the numbers in increasing order (1..100)?"

-open cmd and then execute node numSequence.js
+Open cmd and then execute node numSequence.js and it will display the result